WinPlay02/GitCraft/readme.md

                                including linear versions.
 This may be useful for quickly switching between multiple versions.
       --create-stable-version-branches
-                             Creates a separate branch for each stable linear versions.
+                             Creates a separate branch for each stable linear version.
 This may be useful for quickly switching between multiple versions.
+      --exceptions=<exceptions>
+                             Specifies the exceptions patches used to patch throws clauses into method declarations.
+None is selected by default.
+Possible values are: raven, none
       --exclude-version[=<version>[,<version>]...]
                              Specify version(s) to exclude from decompilation.
                                The exclusion info will be added to the